You need to sign in or sign up before continuing.

 In 1963, as a young Navy Seaman based at Anacostia Naval Air Station outside of Washington DC, my friend, John Evans and I went AWOL to attend the Poor Peoples March on Washington for Jobs and Freedom with Martin Luther King.

-We were confined to base and told there would be a race riot.
+We were told there would be a race riot and confined to base.
 It was the most peaceful demonstration I have ever been to.
 It opened my eyes to racism and inequality in the early days of the Civil Rights Movement.
 America still has a long way to go to end bigotry and the class struggle.

 After the Navy I would hitchhike to rock concerts and demonstrations all over the country; Kent State, the Battle in Seattle, Million Mom March, and every anti-Vietnam moratorium.

 I have backpacked in Europe, Southeast Asia, Turkey, Iran, Iraq, Afghanistan, Pakistan, India, Indonesia, Singapore, Australia and Tahiti.
-On occasion I have slept under the stars in my rainproof bivouac sac.
+I have slept under the stars in my rainproof bivouac sac.

 I was a Peacekeeper for Bernie Sanders at the Democratic National Convention in August 2016 and stayed in the basement of the Arch Memorial Church with other activists.
-I was very disappointed when Bernie gave and supported Hillary Clinton and when he rolled over again when the primaries were again rigged the primaries for Biden in 2020.
+I was very disappointed when Bernie threw in the towel and supported Hillary Clinton and when he rolled over when the primaries were rigged again for Biden in 2020.
 That was when I realized progressives were the controlled opposition.

 Teach, Learn, Share